 - Water.
 If you have a thermometer, the water should be 110 degrees F. If you’re judging by touch, it should be just a bit warmer than lukewarm.

 - All-Purpose Flour.
-There’s a range here; this is because even this easy dinner roll recipe is bread, and bread is temperamental.
 When it’s humid out, you may need 4 cups of flour.
 If it’s dry in your house, 3 1/2 cups will likely be perfect.

 - Unsalted Butter.
 Using unsalted butter gives you more control over the flavor of your dinner rolls.